mahoney1/docs/commercialpaper-query-tutorial.md

 3. Paste the contents into your VSCode session - you should have all the copied contents in your new query javascript worker file.

-Cool - lets move on to getting this new contract functionality, out on the blockchain to replace the older version !
+OK - lets move on to getting this new contract functionality, out on the blockchain to replace the older smart contract edition!

 ## Step 3.
-Upgrade our Smart Contract version using IBP VScode Extension, Instantiate new edition
+Upgrade our Smart Contract version using IBP VSCode Extension, Instantiate new version

 1. We now need to add some changes to the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and: